 Prepare the rabdi (sweet creamy thickened milk):

-- Pan fry the bread slices by trimming off the crust and cutting into triangles first and panfrying in ghee to get a golden colour.
+- Pan fry the bread slices by trimming off the crust and cutting into triangles first and pan frying in ghee to get a golden color.

-- To prepare sugar syrup mix 250 ml of water and about 150 gm of sugar and boil together.
-When the sugar, melts and some water evaporate to get a one thread consistency, the sugar syrup is cooked.
+- To prepare sugar syrup, mix 250 ml of water and about 150 gm of sugar and boil together.
+When the sugar, melts add some water evaporates to get a one thread consistency, the sugar syrup is cooked.
 A slice of lemon prevents the sugar from crystallization as the syrup cools down.

 Assembling the shahi tukra: